ropensci/Rpolyhedra/README.md

 ## sources
 ### netlib
- Includes 142 polyhedra definitions
+ Includes 142 polyhedra definitions.
  The PHD format was created to describe the geometric polyhedron definitions derived mathematically by Andrew Hume and by the Kaleido program of Zvi Har'El.

- PHD files were generated using  [[http://www.netlib.org/poly2/readme]](poly2) library which is no longer mantained.
-Althought the code is available, specific programming skills are required to run the code.
+ PHD files were generated using [poly2](http://www.netlib.org/poly2/readme) library (no longer mantained).
+Althought the code is available, specific programming skills are required to run it.

+PDH files can be found in `extdata/www.netlib.org/polyhedra/index.html`

 ### Dmccooey
-Includes 767 polyhedra definitions
+Includes 767 polyhedra definitions.
-The [[http://dmccooey.com/polyhedra/]](polyhedra database) built by David Mccooey has an open format which has been scraped to feed RPolyhedra database
+The [polyhedra database](http://dmccooey.com/polyhedra/) built by David Mccooey has an open format which has been scraped to feed RPolyhedra database

-# Exploring PDH files
-For navigating
-`extdata/www.netlib.org/polyhedra/index.html`
+dmccooney files can be found in `extdata/dmccooey.com/polyhedra/`

 # How to get started
 ```R